Are you sitting there wondering, “Is Space Mountain Scary?”.

 What to Expect

 Space Mountain is a roller coaster-type ride with quick turns, sudden drops, and a few jerks along the way.
 While it may seem intimidating at first, its relatively slow speed makes it a great choice for first-time roller coaster riders.
+There is definitely not a big drop like at Animal Kingdom’s Expedition Everest.

 The ride is also much less intense than some of the other roller coasters in Disney World, so those who are worried about being scared can still enjoy this attraction.